skyvers/Aged-care/readme.md

 ## 4.2 Install and Configue Wildfly Server

-To run our agedCare application, we will need to install and configure for WildFly Server.
+To run our Aged care application, we will need to install and configure for WildFly Server.
 Skyve works well on WildFly version 13+.

 - ### Install Wildfly Server
   You can skip this step if WildFly Server is already installed on your system.